 Castello Monteriggioni is a 13th-century tiny walled town, a commune in the province of Siena in the Italian region of Tuscany.
 The town is architecturally and culturally significant; it hosts several piazzas and is referenced in Dante’s Divine Comedy.
 Surrounded by the beautiful countryside of Tuscany, it seems to be a needle in a haystack as the rolling hills covered with olive groves and vineyards appear to stretch forever around this mini treasure.

 When you view the town from a distance for the first time, it is pretty astonishing.
 It is one of the most recognizable walled villages in all of Italy.
-Inside there is almost no traffic, making Monteriggioni an excellent place for families with children to play and wander.
+Inside, there is almost no traffic, making Monteriggioni an excellent place for families with children to play and wander.

 A bit of history

-Monteriggioni is located on a natural hillock, and was built by the Sienese in 1214–1219.
+Monteriggioni is located on a natural hillock and was built by the Sienese in 1214–1219.
 It was part of the front line in their wars against Florence by assuming command of the Via Cassia running through the Val d’Elsa and Val Staggia to the west.
 The town wouldn’t seem much of a threat, but looking at its location, the towering wall surrounding it, and adding other regional defenses should tell you why it still stands.

 The Outside Wall

 Castello Monteriggioni still preserves most of the thirteenth-century structures and is a unique place in the panorama of medieval Tuscan villages.
-Monteriggioni walls were built between 1213 and 1219.
+Monteriggioni walls were under construction between 1213 and 1219.
 The walls, totaling a length of about 570 meters (1,870 ft) and ten meters tall, encompass the town and follow the natural contours of the hill.
 To defend the walls, 14 towers stand on square bases set at equidistance.
-There are two small portas/gates at either end of the town.
+There are two small portals/gates at either end of the town.
 The main street within the walls connects the two gates for easy traveling in and out of the town.

 The Porta’s

 The primary access to the village, the Porta Romana, faces Rome to the south and opens at the base of a tower with a large, pointed arch.
-It may have been equipped with a drawbridge, which had to lower itself on an external moat.
+It may have had a drawbridge, which had to lower itself on an external moat.
 To the left of the arch is the inscription commemorating Castello Monteriggioni’s foundation in the second decade of the thirteenth century.
 On the right is a plaque of the newborn Italian unitary State celebrated in 1860.

 The Main Square of Castello Monteriggioni